Team-About/big-pootential/README.md

 <img src="Logo/final.png" style="display:block;width:50%;">
 </p>

-## Story

 ### A fun game all about who can brew up the biggest poo!
 But be careful you don't poo too soon!""

-Hi All, It's Tom and Ed.
-CPO's (Chief Poo Officers) of Team About LTD, about to bring you the most exciting card game...all about poo!

 ## Meet the Creators
 <p align=center>